a true story about big feelings

 The Green Cup Was the Last Straw

-She pulled the green cup in with both hands like it had wronged her.
-It's the same cup, I told her.
-I just washed dishes.
-I can't wash another one right now.
+She pulls the green cup in with both hands like it wronged her, and the same juice is right there.

 the realization